nodesmith/aion-wiki/Graphical-Interface.md

 ### Recover wallet

-- Click "Add Account" from the Accounts screen
+1. Click "Add Account" from the Accounts screen
-- Under "Recover from seed," input mnemonic
+1. Under "Recover from seed," input mnemonic
-- Input corresponding wallet password
+1. Input corresponding wallet password
-- Click "Recover"
+1. Click "Recover"

 ### Create new account

-- Click "Add Account" from the Accounts screen
+1. Click "Add Account" from the Accounts screen
-- Under "Create account," input an account name (this can be edited later)
+1. Under "Create account," input an account name (this can be edited later)
-- Input a password
+1. Input a password
-- Confirm chosen password
+1. Confirm chosen password
-- Save and backup the seed mnemonic that appears - you will need it if you wish to recover your wallet later:
+1. Save and backup the seed mnemonic that appears - you will need it if you wish to recover your wallet later

+**Note: Clicking on "Add account" after creating the first account will automatically generate an account in your wallet.
+These accounts cannot be removed from the wallet.**

 [[/images/gui/accounts-mnemonic-popup.png|Mnemonic popup]]

-- **Note: Clicking on "Add account" after creating the first account will automatically generate an account in your wallet.
-These accounts cannot be removed from the wallet.**

 ## Import account